A neural journey into disease transmission models

 Let’s start again with an elementary system of differential equations, which models the temporal evoluation of only two compartments, susceptible (S) and infectious hosts (I).
 Let’s denote the total population size with \(N=S+I\) and assume that \(N\) remains constant.
 We posit two ad-hoc rules of transitioning between compartments.

 First, for each susceptible host, the probability of finding an infectious host in the population is \(\tfrac{I}{N}\), and since there are \(S\) susceptible hosts, we would have on average \(\beta S \tfrac{I}{N}\) susceptible hosts moving to the (I) compartment.
-The parameter \(\beta>0\) encapsulates all the biochemical and eco-evolutionary complexities that we were so proud to be ignorant of.
+The parameter \(\beta>0\) encapsulates all the biochemical and eco-evolutionary complexities that we proudly ignored.

 Second, infectious hosts might also recover from infection and move to the susceptible compartment with rate \(\gamma\), and we would end up with \(\gamma I\) hosts on overage moving from the (I) compartment to the (S) compartment.